Am I required to live in Honors housing?

 Can I be a member of another Learning Community?

-First-year Honors students who live on campus are required to live in the Honors First-Year Learning Community on their campus.
+First-year Honors students who live on campus are required to live in the Honors First-Year Residential Community on their campus.
 You cannot join another residential Learning Community during your first year, but you can join a non-residential Learning Community.

 What if I have a housing accommodation for a disability?